LinxHQ/linxbooks/README.md

 Contact:
 Joseph Pham, joseph.pnc@linxhq.com

-*Note*: Github version may be old.
-As at this moment, 03 May 2017, you can download from this link https://drive.google.com/open?id=0B0FXaLvmrtbUal8tNldQZml0djA, Import the following sql into the database: sql/linxbooks20170503.sql.
-DB info can be edited at protected/config/db.php.
-Username is admin, pass is admin123

 ## Features
 * Create and manage multiple users and their permissions
 * Manage customers and vendors